timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/hypertables-and-chunks-benefits.md

 To fine-tune server rebalancing, you can asynchronously migrate chunks.
 Or, you can delete older data by using data retention policies.
 Older data is partitioned according to the older server setup, while newer data is partitioned according to the newer setup.
-Thus, data retention eventually rebalances data across your servers.
+So data retention eventually rebalances data across your servers.

 For more information, see the [chunk migration][chunk-migration] and